 Even though the federal policy shift opened the door to greater financial support for states and school districts, most states did not immediately take advantage of it.
 Many states had codified the original CMS policy, stating that districts could only seek reimbursement for health services delivered under a student’s IEP or IFSP.
 Several had formalized the original policy in state law.

-As of March 2022, 17 states have successfully expanded their school-based Medicaid programs, most through a state plan amendment, with more states working to do so.
+As of August 2023, nearly two dozen states have successfully expanded their school-based Medicaid programs, most through a state plan amendment, with more states working to do so.
 The School Medicaid Programs Map shows where each state is in the process.

 Increasingly, states and school districts see expanding school-based Medicaid programs as an opportunity to bring in additional resources to expand access to health services for vulnerable students.
-And, as school districts consider how to meet increased demand for mental health services in schools, policymakers are considering every available option to build capacity at the state and local levels.
+And, as school districts consider how to meet the increased demand for mental health services in schools, policymakers are considering every available option to build capacity at the state and local levels.